ANCSLEEP BLOG

 Foods that promote better sleep - Anchroage Sleep Center blog

-Although there are many justifications for staying up past one's bedtime, focusing on taking steps towards a better night's sleep has many proven health benefits.
-Getting the recommended amount of sleep per night for adults at 7-9 hours has been shown to heal and repair heart and blood vessels and reduce the likelihood of developing heart disease, kidney disease, high blood pressure, diabetes, and stroke.
-Furthermore, getting proper sleep at night can improve concentration, productivity, athletic performance, metabolic functionality, immune system operations, and general levels of happiness.
+While there are several reasons for staying awake beyond the recommended bedtime, prioritizing steps to improve sleep quality bears numerous established health benefits.
+Adhering to the recommended 7-9 hours of sleep per night for adults has been shown to promote the mending and maintenance of heart and blood vessels, thereby reducing the risk of developing cardiovascular ailments, kidney disease, hypertension, diabetes, and stroke.
+Furthermore, adequate sleep fosters heightened concentration, productivity, athletic performance, metabolic functionality, immune system efficacy, and overall well-being.

 Foods to Avoid

-Fatty Foods: Meals that contain high sources of saturated fats are almost guaranteed to thwart sound sleep.
-This is because fat stimulates acid production in the stomach that leads to heartburn.
-Foods containing high amounts of fat can also loosen the lower esophageal sphincter allowing acid leakages and leading to great discomfort.
+Fatty Foods: Meals high in saturated fats can disrupt your sleep.
+This is because fat stimulates acid production in the stomach, leading to heartburn.
+High-fat foods can also relax the lower esophageal sphincter, causing acid to leak and causing discomfort.

 Ways to improve sleep time and quality - Anchorage Sleep CenterReducing alcohol and coffee are part of the "get more sleep" formula